ndk/cv_resume/README.md

 * **2005 March - 2006 July: Senior Software Developer at Informzaschita** (https://en.infosec.ru/)

-  Informzaschita is a system integrator and the Russian leading service company specializing in information security solutions for automated systems that serve various purposes and have any degree of complexity.
+  Informzaschita is a system integrator and the leading service company in Russia specializing in information security solutions for automated systems that serve various purposes and have any degree of complexity.

   **Personal achievements:**
   - Developed Active Directory support in the KUB project purposed to keep IT-infrastructure in a consistent state